-School districts throughout the State of Illinois contract with different educational technology vendors for beneficial K-12 purposes such as providing personalized learning and innovative educational technologies, and increasing efficiency in school operations.
+School districts throughout the State of Illinois contract with different educational technology vendors for

 Under Illinois' Student Online Personal Protection Act, or SOPPA (105 ILCS 85/), educational technology vendors and other entities that operate Internet websites, online services, online applications, or mobile applications that are designed, marketed, and primarily used for K-12 school purposes are referred to in SOPPA as operators.
 SOPPA is intended to ensure that student data collected by operators is protected, and it requires those vendors, as well as school districts and the Ill.
 State Board of Education, to take a number of actions to protect online student data.